YOSSHUA/Assembly/Notas.md

 <h2><details><summary> type PTR (Overrides the declared size of an operand, then allows the selection of some part of a variable)</summary>
 <p>

-Pass the buffer’s offset in EDX register.
-Set ECX to the maximum number of characters that the user can type, plus 1 to save space for the terminting null byte.
-It returns, in EAX, the count of the number of characters typed by the user.
 It can also be used to combine elements of a smaller data type and move them into a larger operand.

 ~~~nasm
 .DATA
       .DATA